Personal profile

 Overview

 My research focuses on the comparative political economy of development.
 Through most of my work I have used public policy as a lens for analysing state-society relations, both how politics shapes policymaking and how the implementation of policies, in turn, transforms state-society relations.
-This broad interest has led me to conduct research on a range of topics, including: land tenure and land use, agrarian transformation, agricultural production systems, social policy and social protection, and ideas in political analysis.
+This broad interest has led me to conduct research on a range of topics, including: land tenure and land use, agrarian transformation, agricultural production systems, social policy and social protection, energy and infrastructure, industrial policy, and ideas in political analysis.

-Most of my field research has been conducted in Ethiopia, though more recently I have done work in Rwanda and Uganda, and I retain an interest in Peru and Latin America more broadly from past fieldwork.
+Most of my field research has been conducted in Ethiopia, though I have also worked in Ghana, Peru, Rwanda and Uganda.

 I welcome enquiries from potential PhD students working on issues related to my own work.
 See the 'Opportunities' tab.